ecxod/symlink/README.md

 }
 ```

-If you are familiar with the JSON file structure, all you need to know is that the desired link is nested in the JSON as an array like: `["source" => "destination"]`, where the source is the library folder and the destination is the public folder.
+If you are familiar with the JSON file structure, all you need to know is that the desired link is nested in the JSON as an JSON like: `{ "source" : "destination" }`, where the source is the library folder and the destination is the public folder.
 If you remove the array, empty it, or replace it with `false`, the link will be removed the next time the library runs.

 ### cat symlink.json
 ```json